Why Is My Heat Pump Frozen?

 According to the calendar, we really should be looking to warmer temperatures before long.
 Before long may not seem soon enough after another long, cold winter, though, and the fact is that we live in New England.
 That means that you can never be too comfortable regarding what the weather should have in store for you.
 That is also why any problems with your heating system, even this late into the season, are of such serious concern to homeowners.

 If you use a heat pump to heat your home, then one issue that you may encounter is an iced up outdoor unit.
 There is good and bad news as pertains to this situation.
-The good news is that some icing up of the heat pump’s outdoor unit is not only normal, but expected.
+The good news is that some icing up of the heat pump's outdoor unit is not only normal, but expected.
 The bad news?
 It may not necessarily be indicative of the type of icing that is to be expected.
-As always, it is best to schedule prompt heating repairs in Bristol, CT if you suspect a problem with your system.
+As always, it is best to schedule prompt heating repairs in West Hartford, CT if you suspect a problem with your system.